yungchou/mcwci/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Screenshot of the Windows PowerShell icon.](images/image71.png "Windows PowerShell icon")

 10. Copy and paste the following command into PowerShell and execute it.
 This will create the Windows Failover Cluster and add all the SQL VMs as nodes in the cluster.
-It will also assign a static IP address of **10.252.2.99** to the new Cluster named **AOGCLUSTER**.
+It will also assign a static IP address of **10.252.2.99** to the new Cluster named **sqlCluster**.

     ```PowerShell
-    New-Cluster -Name AOGCLUSTER -Node SQLVM1,SQLVM2 -StaticAddress 10.252.2.99
+    New-Cluster -Name sqlCluster -Node SQLVM1,SQLVM2 -StaticAddress 10.252.2.99
     ```

     ![In the PowerShell window, the command is shown after being successfully executed.](images/ha-createfailovercluster.png "PowerShell window")